 What pistol braces are approved by the ATF?
 Check out this article on SB Tactical braces and how they’ve worked with the ATF to develop ‘approved’ pistol stabilizing braces.

 So, what makes a pistol brace not a rifle stock since they can technically serve the same purpose?

 Well, according to the ATF, it has not been re-configured for shoulder fire, even if that’s how you use it.
 Why?
 Because apparently, it’s not intended to be shot that way, and it’s also not comfortable (subjective).

 So, if you don’t reconfigure the thing, you are good—according to an open letter published by the ATF that is not legally binding but could change at any given moment.
 With that, I’d like to take a moment to tell you, stay up to date on federal and state gun laws so you don’t find yourself in a bind with the feds.

 Now that we’ve covered what makes a pistol brace a pistol brace let’s look at what makes a rifle stock a rifle stock.
 The short answer, it’s intended to be fired from the shoulder to absorb the recoil.

-Yes, you can technically fire just about any weapon with one hand—safely, comfortably, accurately…that’s a different story, and it’s not how the gun gods determine the difference between tax stamp worthy and non-tax stamp worthy.
+Yes, you can technically fire just about any weapon with one hand—safely, comfortably, and accurately…that’s a different story, and it’s not how the gun gods determine the difference between tax stamp-worthy and non-tax stamp worthy.